 4. Export Certification and Rabies Vaccination (when required)

 Performed at Turramurra Vet Hospital

 It is important that your pet is in satisfactory health to travel internationally, so a complete physical examination is required.
 Standard vaccinations and heartworm prevention must be up to date.
+Export to New Zealand is often complex and requires multiple visits for parasite treatments and blood tests.
+At Turramurra Vet, we have experience in exporting dogs and cats to many countries including New Zealand.
 Rabies vaccination is a requirement for entry to many countries including the USA, even from rabies free countries such as Australia.
-Export to New Zealand requires a specially trained vet to administer anti-parasitic products and test for Babesia and Heartworm.
-Only vets with specific pet export training such as those at Turramurra Vet Hospital are permitted to complete export certification and administer rabies vaccinations.
 Please contact Turramurra Vet on 9988-0198 for an appointment well in advance if rabies vaccination is required, particularly if multiple animals are being exported.
 This is to ensure we have adequate supplies of rabies vaccination (which we keep in limited stock).

 5. Rabies Testing (if required)

 Undertaken at Turramurra Vet Hospital (with testing performed at an external export-accredited laboratory)